Monastery Updates

 Homily for the 6th Sunday in Ordinary Time

-The Aquinas Guild announces its first
+The Aquinas Guild announces its second

 Evenings with a Friar:

 Fr.
-John Dominic Corbett, O.P.
+Dominic Verner, O.P.

 Series on Saint Thomas Aquinas - Part Two